codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 This pipeline will automatically create 4 parallel freestyle steps.
 All of them will use the same Docker image and executed the same command (`npm run test`) but each one will receive a different value for the environment variable called `TEST_NODE`.

+Notice that if you define environment variables on the parent step (`run_tests_in_parallel` in the example above), they will also be available on the children parallel steps.
+And if those define, environment variables as well, all environment variables will be available.

 ### Matrix parallel steps (multiple dimensions)